zexa/iwwt/README.md

 received a "Invalid CSRF token." error.
 I wasted 2 hours not realizing that I was deploying from my laptop without first clearing the cache.
 In hindsight, I should've spent some time to set up some CI/CD pipelines so that my deployments would be cleaner, but oh well.
+In addition, it might be an issue with the fly.io proxies, which is why I've set the cookies to lax.